paul910/CPG_Diffusion/README.md

 ## Setup

 This guide will walk you through the process of setting up this project, installing required packages using pip, setting up config variables in a .ini file, and downloading data into a specific directory.
-Please follow the steps below:
+Please follow the steps below.

+The best way is to use AWS-Machine with AMI (Deep Learning AMI GPU PyTorch 2.0.1 (Ubuntu 20.04)) on AWS EC2 instance (g4dn.xlarge) with 64 GB EBS storage.
+The following steps are based on this setup.
+If you are using a different setup, you may need to adjust the commands accordingly.

 ### Step 1: Clone the repository
 First, you need to clone the GitHub repository to your local machine.
 Open your terminal and type: